Manuel-3/Manuel-3.github.io/docs/animated-texture.md

 To animate it, all we have to do is make a script that cycles through these.
 To do this, we can use `World#getTime()` and `CustomModelPart#setUV({u,v})`.

 The `setUV` function shifts the UV box by a given amount.
-It will offset it relative to the default position we have given in in BlockBench, in this case the lower left corner.
+It will offset it relative to the default position we have given it in BlockBench, in this case the lower left corner.
 Since `setUV` takes a value fraction as input (1 means whole texture size, 0.5 means half of the texture size, etc..) we can just shift it 1/8 every step to make it go through all 8 frames.

 ```lua
 function tick()